 I raced down the stairs to the training room.
 Mr. Dunbar gave me a bored look and another shrug.
 “Often enough,” he said, “I just pull a batch of files from here and there for new trainees.”

 He took the unlit cigar from his mouth and studied it.
 The chewed end looked slimy and disgusting.
 “And a week later I couldn’t tell you where they came from or where they’d gone, once the trainees go upstairs to their units.”
 He bit down on the cigar again.

 I never saw Mrs. Lee’s file, or Mrs. Lee, again.
 The completed paperwork for her telephone sat on my desk until I quit, a couple months later.
 What happened to her I can only guess, and to tell the truth, I’d rather not think about it in any detail.
 It always brings back memories of that ice-covered burned-out slum apartment house, and the grinding war outside.
 And all that gets me thinking about revolution again, while I still have no better idea what it would look like or when it might come.

 Even so, I feel as if I owe Mrs. Lee a lot.
-Fifty years later, that old horseshoe is still hanging over the door of my office, with the ends up as instructed.
-And just the fact that I’m writing this story, so many years later, proves there was plenty of good luck left in it.
+Fifty-plus years later, that old horseshoe is still hanging over the door of my office, with the ends up as instructed.
+And just the fact that I’m writing this story, after all this time, proves there was plenty of good luck left in it.

 I just hope there was still some left over for her, too.
 Sometimes I think that canister of Bugler tobacco, and Tennessee Ernie Ford was enough.

 But I really know they weren’t.